lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/The Bioethics of Enhancement-Transhumanism, Disability, and Biopolitics.md

 ## The commonality between Bio-conservatives and Bio-libertarian

+Conservatives and radicals, though seemingly incompatible, actually **share many essential premises**, such as *genetic determinism, technological god*, etc. Everyone is so busy arguing about the extensions of these premises that no one questions whether these major premises are false.

 1. They both believe that technology will be so powerful, that it will have divine power, either good or bad.
 2. They believe that gene somehow decides a person's life.
-3. both sides of the debate claim that the human being is uniquely placed among the things in the natural world
-4. In fact both conservatives and radicals would emphasize equality and human uniqueness, but one of them achieves it by refusing to transform, the other by transforming everyone.
+3. both sides of the debate claim that the *human being is uniquely* placed among the things in the natural world.
+In fact both conservatives and radicals would emphasize equality and human uniqueness, but one of them achieves it by refusing to transform, the other by transforming everyone.

 ## 基因决定论